 - Grow something.
 Whether you have a yard or just a few pots on your patio, planting ﬂowers, herbs or veggies can make you feel more upbeat.

 - Load up on the season’s bounty.
 Eating plenty of fruits, berries and vegetables helps ﬁght the blues.
 Visit local farmers’ markets for the freshest produce.

 - Enjoy spring’s longer days by leaving work earlier once or twice a week to do fun things or taking breaks during the day to walk outside.

 - Exercise outdoors.
 Skip the beige gym walls and treadmill for a walk in the park or around the neighborhood.
 Exercise produces endorphins, the “happy hormones.”

 - Unplug from email, texts and social media.
 Instead, go outside and look at real sunsets, or chat with friends face to face.
 (And turn off your phone while you’re there!)

 Tried to catch spring fever and just couldn’t get it?
 Talk to your doctor about ways you can improve your health and your mood, and if you have sustained periods of sadness or depression, make sure you bring that up, too.
-There are many ways to stay happy and healthy all year long but even accidents can happen in the best of circumstances.
+There are many ways to stay happy and healthy all year long and your doctor will help you find the ones that are right for you.